colibri-software/locomotive_plugins/README.md

 this document will not be accessible to the plugin when a request comes in to site B. Thus plugin database models should be developed in the context of a single site, since each site will have its own database.

+### Rack App

+Plugins can supply a Rack Application to be used for request handling.
+Do so by overriding the `rack_app` class method on the plugin class.
+The plugin object can also build URLs and paths for that Rack App without knowledge of where it is mounted.
+This is important because Locomotive will mount the rack application on a path based on the plugin's `plugin_id`.
+Given a string `path` which is a path relative to the root of the rack app, `plugin_object.full_path(path)` will give the full absolute path and `plugin_object.full_url(path)` will give the full URL.